deploymenttheory/terraform-demo-jamfpro-v2/docs/getting-started.md

 - Click the "New pull request" button.

-- Set the base branch to `main` and the compare branch to your feature branch.
+- Ensure the base branch is set to `main` and the compare branch to your feature branch.

 - Give your pull request a descriptive title and provide details about the changes in the description.
+It MUST begin with feat, fix or chore followed by a colon.
+A good example would be: "feat: Added New HQ building"

 - Click "Create pull request".